John Eicher

 In 2020, my prize-winning dissertation was published as a book titled Exiled Among Nations: German and Mennonite Mythologies in a Transnational Age, with Cambridge University Press.
 It was supported by yearlong fellowships from the German Historical Institute in Washington DC (2016-17), the University of Iowa Graduate College (2015-16), and the Berlin Program for Advanced German and European Studies at the Free University of Berlin (2012-13), as well as grants from the Mennonite Historical Society (2013), the German Academic Exchange Service (2011), the Religious Research Association (2010), and the University of Iowa.

 My current research project, “The Sword Outside, the Plague Within: The 1918 Influenza Pandemic in Europe,” is the first cultural history of the 1918 “Spanish” flu in the European context.
-This work was aided by yearlong fellowships from the National Endowment for the Humanities (2023-24) and the Freiburg Institute for Advanced Studies at the University of Freiburg (2020-21), as well as short-term funding from Project House Europe at the Ludwig Maximilian University of Munich (2023), the American Council of Learned Societies (2020), the National Endowment for the Humanities (2020), and Penn State University.
+This work was aided by yearlong fellowships from the Penn State Humanities Institute (2024-25), the National Endowment for the Humanities (2023-24) and the Freiburg Institute for Advanced Studies at the University of Freiburg (2020-21), as well as short-term funding from Project House Europe at the Ludwig Maximilian University of Munich (2023), the American Council of Learned Societies (2020), the National Endowment for the Humanities (2020), and Penn State University.

 Book: EXILED AMONG NATIONS